mslhii/android-root-projects/README.md

 # android-root-projects
 Files related to Android phone rooting.
 All projects will come with both the original and patched boot/recovery images in the repositories.
-More patched boot and recovery im
+More patched boot and recovery ima

 Phones supported:
 1. BLU Advance L5